 5) Smashing Security

 Smashing Security is one of the most popular award-winning cybersecurity podcasts currently available.
-It is hosted by Graham Cluely, a well-known cybersecurity writer, and Carole Theriault, a communication expert.
+It is hosted by Graham Cluley, a well-known cybersecurity writer, and Carole Theriault, a communication expert.
 They have distinctive entertaining and educational podcasts.

 They discuss topics like cybercrime, online privacy, and hacking combined with a bit of humor.
 Like others, they also invite famous personalities from different backgrounds, industries, and computer security.
 Because of their distinctive style, they won “Best Security Podcast 2018” and “Best Security Podcast 2019.”
 You can listen to it on Spotify and Apple Podcasts.